Who can be nominated?

 If you have any further questions, or require guidance in the preparation of the nomination, please call the Australian Honours and Awards Secretariat, Government House, Canberra on telephone (02) 6283 3604.

-The above information is available in Italian, Polish, Greek, Vietnamese, Traditional Chinese and Croatian.
+An information brochure is available in Italian, Polish, Greek, Vietnamese, Traditional Chinese and Croatian.

 You must, however, complete the nomination form in English.

-To receive a copy of this information in any of the above languages, or additional nomination forms, you may leave your name and postal address on the Australian Honours and Awards Secretariat’s 24 hour toll free number 1800 552 275.
-You may also visit the website at www.gg.gov.au to obtain a nomination form.
+To receive an information brochure in any of the above languages, you may leave your name and postal address on the Australian Honours and Awards Secretariat’s 24 hour toll free number 1800 552 275.
+You may also visit the website at www.gg.gov.au to access the nomination form.